SrMouraSilva/plugins-lv2/Readme.md

+# Pedal Pi - Plugins

+Lv2 Utilitary plugins focused on [Mod Dwarf](https://mod.audio/dwarf/) devices.

+## Gossiper

+Shows a lv2-hmi notification when a button is turned on or off.
+Useful if you use an external midi controller that doesn't have feedback resources like LED.
+As an educated gossiper, it will only gossipes if you are looking to it (i.e., an "assignable" parameter is showing on device' screen).

-# Tetr4 Switch
+## Tetr4 Switch

-LV2 audio plugin inspired on switches like Pedrone Penta Switch, Pedrone Yet, Carl Martin Octa Switch and others, but adaptable for the MOD Devices universe.
+LV2 audio plugin inspired on switches like Pedrone Penta Switch, Pedrone Yet, Carl Martin Octa Switch and others, but focused on the MOD Devices universe.

 With it, is possible to define four presets of active CV and change between then.

 ![Web gui sample](./docs/sample.gif)

-## TODO
+### TODO

-### v1.0.0
+#### v1.0.0

 * [x] Ttls
 * [x] Mod Gui
-* [ ] Device (footswitch assignment)
+* [x] Device (footswitch assignment)
 * [ ] Publish

-### v1.1.0
+#### v1.1.0

 * [ ] Custom preset names - https://pedalboards.moddevices.com/plugins/aHR0cDovL29wZW4tbXVzaWMta29udHJvbGxlcnMuY2gvbHYyL25vdGVzI25vdGVz
 * [ ] Custom HMI - https://github.com/moddevices/plugin-examples/tree/main/hmi-widgets-individual-tests